 - Positive and authentic portrayal of Latino culture

-- Excellence of presentation in recognition of a child audience.
+- Excellence of presentation for a child audience

-- The only limitation to graphic form is that the form must be one which may be used in a picture book.
-The book must be a self-contained entity, not dependent on other media (i.e., sound or film equipment) for its enjoyment.
+- The only limitation to graphic form is that the form must be one, which may be used in a picture book.
+The book must be a self-contained entity, not dependent on other media (i.e., digital, sound or film equipment) for its enjoyment.

 - Each book is to be considered as a picture book.
-The committee is to make its decision primarily on the illustration, but other components of a book are to be considered, especially when they make a book less effective as a children's picture book.
+The committee is to make its decision primarily on the illustrations.
+Other components of a book are to be considered, especially when they make a book less effective as a children’s picture book.
 Such other components might include the written text, the overall design of the book, etc.